keyule/Battlefield-Tracker/README.md

 ## Configuration
 - Minimum time left for alerts (min_time_left): Set this value to change the threshold for the time left alerts.
 - Reward IDs (reward_ids): Specify which reward IDs should trigger alerts when they appear on new mobs.
+- Timezone: To modify it to your timezone, just throw the whole script into chatgpt and ask it to help you modify it

 These configurations can be adjusted directly in the script.